Shalini766/Cloud-SOC-Lab-using-Azure-and-Analysis-of-Live-Cyber-Attacks/README.md

 ## Step 10: Uploading our Geolocation data into SIEM Sentinel
+* Go to Sentinel instances and click on Watchlist
+* Create a New Watchlist -> Name -> geoip -> Next -> Source
+* Upload any summarized geo locations in CSV format, which contains country, latitude, longitude, and a random attacker's IP address.
+* Search Key -> Network -> Create

 ### Step 11: Inspecting our enriched logs to see where the attacker is from
+* Go to Log Analytics
+*

 ### Step 12: Creating the attack map